anrayliu/pyvidplayer2/documentation.md

  - PyQT6 (```VideoPyQT```)

 To use other libraries instead of Pygame, use their respective video object.
 Subtitle support is lost, but they otherwise behave just like a Video.
 Each preview method will use their respective graphics API to create a window and draw frames.

+# On the Bucket List

+ - Support for more subtitle file types
+ - Video streaming